Areenor/SD/docs/assignment3.md

 ### Application of design patterns
 Author(s): Richard Eric van Leeuwen, Peter Wassenaar

+See our Class Diagram for the locations of the design patterns.

 | ID  | DP1  |
 |---|---|
 | **Design pattern**  | Factory method |